-For more than 125 years, the Lyric Hammersmith Theatre has been at the heart of Hammersmith, and we are very happy to be able to welcome audiences back for performances.
+For more than 125 years, the Lyric Hammersmith Theatre has been at the heart of Hammersmith, and we are very happy to be able to welcome audiences back.

 We are committed to providing a safe and welcoming environment to all visitors, and we want to assure all audience members that their health and wellbeing is our top priority.
 We have put together a list of frequently asked questions that should explain all of the safety measures we have put in place, and should cover everything you can expect in a visit to our theatre.
 If anything is unclear, or you have a question that is not answered below, please do call our Box Office phone line on 020 8741 6850, or send an email to email@example.com.